lowell-list/latin-vocab/README.md

 TODO
 [X] show index again
-[ ] put back End and Begin nav buttons
+[X] put back End and Begin nav buttons
 [ ] click on row to select that row index
+[ ] clear All filters button
 [ ] filter AND logic